 - Activate a gas service that has been previously abandoned

 - Activate an old gas service that has not been in use in the previous 12 months

 - For example, if a customer purchases a new property that has an existing gas service, but the gas has not been “turned on” since January 2019, they cannot activate that service.

 HG&E is actively monitoring usage through the Automatic Meter Reading system.

 Natural Gas Alternatives

 If you are interested in replacing an existing heating system (oil, propane, electric resistance, or natural gas), consider installing mini-splits or air source heat pumps.
-HG&E has a variety of options available to HG&E customers.
+HG&E has a variety of rebates and incentives available to help with the installation costs.

 HG&E continues to evaluate options that would alleviate the local natural gas capacity issue, but there is no timeline in place, currently.
 In the meantime, if you are interested in natural gas service in the future, please complete the Natural Gas Service Interest Form.
 HG&E will review new service interest and requests as soon as the capacity issue is adequately addressed.

 See moratorium frequently asked questions for more information.